Function¶

 print(first_name, second_name)

-Function Call
+Function Call¶

-To use a function is to call a function.
+a function.
 To call a parameterless function, append parentheses to the function name.

 To call a function that has parameters, you need to pass an argument for each parameter in the parentheses, in the same order as they are defined.
-These arguments are called positional arguments.
+These arguments are called positional arguments

-You can also use the parameter name to pass an argument to the function call.
-This is a so-called keyword argument.
+.
 You don't need to follow the order as defined in the function header.
 The keyword argument is helpful when there are several parameters and you want make them more readable.

 Following are some examples: